 With that being said, our time with with Jorge was absolutely amazing.
 It is one of the best experiences we’ve ever had with any tour guide.
 His rates are also very reasonable in comparison to his competitors rates, especially for a private tour.
 In fact, all of the companies we considered before booking Jorge were considerably more expensive.

-If Jenn and I weren’t expecting our first, we’d be probably be booking our next tour with the Jorge Mendoza Tour Guide company.
+If Jenn and I weren’t expecting our first, we’d be probably be booking our next tour with the Jorge Mendoza Tour Guide company now.
 When we last saw him, he was mentally and physically preparing for his next challenge.
 I was honestly jealous when he told me the destination of his next tour.

 Unfortunately, Jorge was already booked for the day after we arrived.
 This forced us to use a different tour guide for our trip to the pyramids of Teotihuacan.
-During the time we spent with Jorge we visited some of the most important historically significant attractions we wanted to see that were within the city limits.
+During the time we spent with Jorge, we visited some of the most important and historically significant attractions we wanted to see that were within the city limits.

 Thankfully, this worked out for the best.
 It also gave us a better chance to connect with Jorge.
 We really enjoyed his insight into the various ethnic groups that make Mexican culture what it is today.
 Our tours also gave Jorge the chance to explain the significance of the pyramids we climbed the day before.

 One of the sites we had a chance to visit while touring with Jorge was the Xochimilco Canals.
 Often referred to as Mexico’s version of Venice, these ancient canals are still being created the same way they were centuries ago.
 While floating down the canal, you’ll see floating juniper branches that are bundled together with crops planted on them.